 EffTec International, Inc. - Effective April 1, 2010, the Company's CEO became a director and the CEO of EffTec International, Inc. The Company received 150,000 shares of EffTec and an option to acquire an additional 150,000 shares at \$0.15 per share in exchange for the management services to be provided.
 The shares were valued at \$22,500 based on the trading price of EffTec at the date of the transaction.
 At December 31, 2010, the shares were valued at \$0.30 per share and the \$22,500 increase in value plus the value of the option of \$22,500 was included in accumulated other comprehensive income (loss).
+At September 30, 2011, the market value of the Efftec stock dropped to less than \$0.01 per share and the Company determined the reduction was other than temporary and impaired its investment to zero.

-EffTec has developed a powerful, easy to use, Internet-based chiller tool called EffTrackTM that:

-· Collects, stores and analyzes chiller operating data,

-- · Calculates and trends chiller performance, - · Diagnoses the cause of chiller inefficiencies, - · Notifies plant contacts when problems occur, - · Recommends corrective actions, - · Measures the results of corrective actions and - · Provides cost analysis of operational improvements.
+EffTec developed an Internet-based chiller tool called EffTrackTM that: collects, stores and analyzes chiller operating data, calculates and trends chiller performance, diagnoses the cause of chiller inefficiencies, notifies plant contacts when problems occur, recommends corrective actions, measures the results of corrective actions and provides cost analysis of operational improvements.